Essential Pit Stops on the Milford Sound Road

 This is a hike definitely worth doing if you have the time and the stamina for a steep trek uphill.
 The Key Summit hike (3 hours return) starts at The Divide car park and follows the Routeburn Track, a New Zealand Great Walk, for about one hour.
 It then branches off on a 20-minute climb through native forest before emerging onto open alpine shrubland with a lake and spectacular views of the Hollyford, Greenstone and Eglinton valleys.

-10. Hollyford Valley Lookout (Pops View)
+11. Hollyford Valley Lookout (Pops View)

 Park up at this roadside lookout and soak up the views of the Hollyford Valley!
 It doesn’t take long, but it’s another great photo opportunity.
+Hopefully, you get less cloud than we did.

-11. Lower Hollyford Road
+12. Lower Hollyford Road

 The only turn-off of the Milford Road leads to the Lake Marian walking track (see below), Humboldt Falls and the multi-day Hollyford Track.
-Turning down this road certainly leads to a whole new adventure.
+Turning down this road certainly leads to a whole new adventure!

-12. Lake Marian
+13. Lake Marian

-13. Monkey Creek
+14. Monkey Creek

 If you are one of those people that had to use the toilet stops at Knobs Flat and The Divide, then it’s likely that you’ll need to fill your water bottle up at Monkey Creek.
 The pristine water from the creek is safe to drink and is a likely spot to see kea and whio/blue duck.